DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 4 - Communication and Network Security.md

   * IP address range `240.0.0.0 - 255.255.255.255`

 NOTE: class-based grouping of IPv4 addresses is no longer strictly adhered to instead **CIDR** and **VLSM** are used

+#### Private IP Addresses

+* define in RFC 1918, a block set assided for private, unrestricted use
+* all routers and traffic-directing devices are configured by default not to forward traffic to or from these (not routed by default)
+* cannot communicate over the internet
+* be used within private networks
+* as follows:
+  * Class A: `10.0.0.0 - 10.255.255.255`
+  * Class B: `172.16.0.0 - 172.31.255.255`
+  * Class C: `192.168.0.0 - 192.168.255.255`
+* **_Automatic Private IP Addressing (APIPA)_**
+  * aka IPv4 link-local address assignment (define in RFC 3927)
+  * assigns an IP address to a system in the event of a DHCP assignement failure
+    * IP range `169.254.1.0 - 169.254.255.255`
+    * Class B subnet mask `255.255.0.0`
+  * primarily a feature of Windows (no other OS adopted this)
+  * allow for communicating with other APIPA-configured devices with the same broadcast domain but not with any system across a router or with a correctly assigned IP
+  * if this occurs there is generally a problem somewhere (bad cable or power failure on the DHCP or even a malicious attack)

 #### Variable Length Subnet Masking (VLSM)